pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/04-object-capture-and-regulatory-eligibility.md

 Earlier interpretations often assume that empathy emulation appears only prior to object-centered ambiguity capture, functioning as a capture-facilitating tactic.

-While SCM may indeed be observed in pre-capture contexts—where it lowers defensive distance and increases the probability of successful capture—this is not its exclusive domain.
+While SCM may indeed be observed in pre-capture contexts, where it lowers defensive distance and increases the probability of successful capture, this is not its exclusive domain.

 Empirical observation indicates that SCM may also be deployed after capture, including:
 -	following devaluation that overshoots and precipitates object withdrawal,